 Simply put, we lose weight by burning more calories than we consume.
 Exercise not only helps us burn more calories, it helps us improve our overall cardiovascular health and increase our energy level.

-Helpful tips from Heather Foy (Wellness Coordinator at KDH) ...
+Helpful tips from Heather Foy (Wellness Coordinator) ...

 - Write out your exercise activities - planning exercise activities and writing them down makes you more accountable and helps make your plans a priority.
 Using an activity tracker such as a Fit Bit (or something similar) can also help you track exercise activities.